meshcloud/meshcloud-docs/docs/meshstack.customer-group-sync.md

 {-
     attributes:
         A comma separated list of attributes that should be returned per LDAP entry.
-        For example, "cn, uniqueMember, description"
+        For example, "cn, uniqueMember, description".
+These attributes can later be used to populate the value of a meshObject field.
     base: The base from which the query should be performed.
 For example, "ou=groups"
     filter: A filter that follows the LDAP search filter format.
 For example, "'(cn=mc*)'" -}